 Often called the Borderlands or Forgotten Lands, the area is wild, bleak, beautiful, and unforgiving.
 Conflict over boundaries have dominated the history of the area, leaving scars present on the landscape.
 Thirlwall Castle is where the barbarians ‘thirled’, or threw down part of the wall, during a raid in Roman times.
 Romans were replaced with Reivers, with Gilsland at the centre of conflict and raids between Reiver families.
 Conflict continues in contemporary rural Britain with contested views on what land should be used for; production, consumption, preservation, diversification.

-Living On The Edge will be a film for and about the people living in West Northumberland.
-We need your stories and memories of growing up and living in the area, of the community around you, as well as your experience of living in a pandemic.
+Living On The Edge is a film featuring the collective experiences of rural communities living on the edge of west Northumberland.
+Their stories, memories of growing up and living in the area and the communities experience of living through a pandemic.

 Kathryn Beaumont Biography